Han-Haosen/MDNotes/LectureNotes/CS247 Lecture.md

 copy assignment operator bytewise all PoD fields and copy assigns all object fields

-define CAO you would lose builtin MAO
+define CAO you would lose builtin MAO, just one way

-and vice versa

-If you define a copy constructor, you lose builtin move constructor, vice versa
+If you define a copy constructor, you lose builtin move constructor , one way

+### ADT

+Abstracting some complex idea of data

+enforce rules on that data e.g a valid range of values

+Node n {3, new node{2, nullptr}}{
+  Node p{4, &n}
+}

+P goes out of scope, p's destructor runs, calls delete on its next pointer, a statistically allocated address

+can't call delete on stack allocated address

+we have some rules that must hold for our ADT to work properly

+Assumptions are claled invariants - properties that must hold true for code to work properly

+Client Code writer CANNOT be trusted to uphold your invariants

+Don't expect clients to remember the rules